 Grain Bin Explosion Lawyer

-Grain bins can be dangerous contraptions, especially to those who work in or near the bins.
+Grain bins can be dangerous contraptions, especially for those who work in or near the bins.
 Grain bins have the potential to suddenly explode, causing significant, potentially life-altering injuries.
-Each year, hundreds of workers in California and across the country suffer injuries in grain bin explosions.
-In 2016, there were five grain bin dust explosions reported, and two of those incidents resulted in fatalities, according to the Department of Agricultural and Biological Engineering at Purdue University.
+Hundreds of workers in California and across the country suffer injuries in grain bin explosions yearly.
+In 2016, five-grain bin dust explosions were reported, and two of those incidents resulted in fatalities, according to the Department of Agricultural and Biological Engineering at Purdue University.
 The explosions occurred in feed mills, grain mills, and grain elevators.

-How Grain Bin Explosions HappenThe reported causes of the 2016 grain bin explosions included static electricity-generated sparks and friction between machine parts, along with bearings that became overheated.
-As you can see, grain bin explosions are initiated by an ignition source that can then be sparked by farm equipment, grain dust, or a cigarette.
-This ignition creates a wave of pressure that then ignites the dust particles inside the bin.
+How Grain Bin Explosions HappenThe reported causes of the 2016 grain bin explosions included static electricity-generated sparks, friction between machine parts, and overheating bearings.
+As you can see, grain bin explosions are initiated by an ignition source that can be sparked by farm equipment, grain dust, or a cigarette.
+This ignition creates a wave of pressure that ignites the bin’s dust particles.

-Injuries Suffered in Grain Bin Explosion AccidentsUnfortunately, when someone is close to a grain bin that explodes, the injuries they suffer are usually catastrophic and life-threatening.
+Injuries Suffered in Grain Bin Explosion AccidentsUnfortunately, when someone is close to a grain bin that explodes, their injuries are usually catastrophic and life-threatening.
 Those injuries include:

 - Brain injury or open head wound